Fraser River environmental watch report July 30, 2018Fraser River Environmental Watch Report [PDF]

 Ten-day daily forecasts of lower Fraser River temperature and flow conditions as well as current conditions throughout the Fraser basin are updated bi-weekly from roughly late-June until mid-August.
-These short-range forecasts are generated using the Institute for Ocean Sciences River Temperature and River Flow Forecast Models (Morrison and Foreman 2005).
+These short-range forecasts are generated using river temperature and river flow forecast models (Hague and Patterson 2014).

 Critical Levels for Fish Passage through Fraser Canyon: